ATB-UQ/csc-tools/docs/source/faq.rst

 I have data that meets the inclusion criteria.
 How can I submit it to the repository?
 --------------------------------------------------------------------------------------

-The process for submitting datasets to the Molecular Simulation Repository is outlined in :ref:`Contributing`.
+The process for submitting datasets to the Molecular Simulation Repository is outlined :ref:`here <For Data Contributors>`.

 I have a question that is not answered here.
 How can I contact the ACSC?
 -------------------------------------------------------------------------